DevxMike/embedded_course_AVR/readme.md

     Includes the `UART_t` structure that groups UART register pointers, callback pointers for interrupts, and RX/TX buffers.
     The `UART_comm` class uses `UART_t` to provide easy-to-use methods for UART reading and writing.

+  - `logger.hpp`
+    Implements a simple, generic logging class template `Logger<CommIface, Timestamp_t>`.
+    It takes any communication interface (e.g., `UART_comm`) and provides a `log()` method that supports `printf`-style formatted logging.
+    This allows structured debugging or runtime status reporting over a serial connection or any custom interface.
+    The class is lightweight and designed for embedded systems with limited resources.

 ## Requirements

 - `avr-gcc`, `avr-g++` and `avrdude` installed (for compiling and uploading C code)